Human Rights (Ontario) Law

-The new Code regime removes from the Commission the role of case investigation and designating cases for hearing (vetting), a huge positive step.
+The 2008 Code regime removes from the Commission the role of case investigation and designating cases for hearing (vetting), a huge positive step.

 That said, while the new s.34 'private application' (my term) process (which replaces the old 'complaints' process) is much more akin to typical administrative or civil legal commencement procedures, the new regime has created and perpetuated many, many techniques by which an application can be summarily dismissed prior to hearing.
 Further, 'hearings' - with the exception of oral submissions (ie. closing arguments) - can be ordered to be conducted in writing or by telephone, hardly the re-assertion of any robust traditional hearing process.

-In illustration of this, in Ch.12 ["Summary and Related Proceedings"] I explore the numerous way in which the Tribunal can dismiss or side-track an application before a syllable of evidence can be called at hearing.
+In illustration of this, in Ch.12 ["Summary and Related Proceedings"] I explore the numerous way in which the Tribunal and it's Rules can dismiss or side-track an application before a syllable of evidence can be called at hearing (the worst occuring after 2008).
 While many of these powers look innocuous enough on their face, they harbour huge potential to replicate and extend the draconian gate-keeping tactics that we experienced for so many tragic years under the Commission system.
 Given that past and prolonged record, a record repeatedly and authoritatively identified and critiqued, Ontarians are entitled to presume the worst of the new system until shown otherwise.